-Automatic Speech Recognition (ASR) sits at the core of any voice-driven system, and its quality directly determines whether a voice application feels reliable or frustrating to use.
+Automatic Speech Recognition (ASR) is the technology that converts spoken audio into written text.
+It sits at the core of any voice-driven system, and its quality directly determines whether a voice application feels reliable or frustrating to use.

 Walk away with actionable insights on AI adoption.